 Skip to main content

-Chronic Pain and Substance Abuse
+Chronic Pain and Addiction: When Pain Management Leads to Substance Abuse

 Chronic pain and substance abuse can sometimes go hand in hand.
 The risks of someone who suffers from chronic pain can lead to devastating results.
 Often, people struggling with chronic pain conditions are given medications that can easily be abused, and lead to dependence.
 Dependence and addiction to these substances are dangerous and can lead to severe impacts on a person’s life, health, and overall well-being.
 Understanding the risks can help those who are struggling to get proper care and properly manage their condition.